writethedocs/www/docs/conf/portland/2025/cfp.rst

 **Number of speakers**

-We do strongly prefer talks written and given by a single speaker, and if you're planning to submit with a co-speaker, please let us know why you're doing so.

-**People on stage**

-We *strongly* prefer talks _presented_ by one *single speaker*.
+We prefer talks *presented* by one *single speaker*.
 If you're planning to submit with a co-speaker, please let us know why, and take note that it will affect the chances of your talk being selected.

-You are of course welcome to write the talk with other people, as long as only one person is presenting.
+You are of course welcome to write the talk with other people, if only one person is presenting.

 **Mix of roles and perspectives**